-We require a letter of recommendation (in English) from a teacher or a college counselor.
+Letters of recommendation We require a letter of recommendation (in English) from a teacher or a college counselor.
 While we only require one recommendation, we recommend submitting a letter from both a teacher and a college counselor as it will provide us with a more complete picture of you.
+Standardized test scores

 International students are required to show proof of sufficient English-language ability.
 This may be fulfilled in the following ways: